 The city serves a wide range of cuisines, and for a more traditional dining experience, expats can embrace the cafe culture that made this region famous.
 Souq Waqif has an array of cafes and restaurants that offer a vast selection of regional cuisine, Arabic coffee and shisha.

 Expats should note that the weather seriously affects the lifestyle of Qatar's residents.
 Summer months are a challenge, and July and August are characterised by especially scorching temperatures and high humidity.
 Outside activities in summer aren't an option, and during this time a lot of Doha's inhabitants move elsewhere to escape the warmest weeks.

 Winter is an altogether more refreshing prospect.
 Dune bashing, camel racing and fishing excursions aboard traditional dhow boats are only a few of the invigorating options available.
 From October onwards, many hotels have weekly beach parties with international DJs and other live acts.
 For those wanting a more laid-back time, it's possible to pack a tent and head out to the desert for a night sleeping under the stars.
 There is something quite magical about watching the sunrise over the turquoise waters of the Persian Gulf.

 Sports in Doha

-Aside from the excitement for the 2022 FIFA Football World Cup, Qatar's residents can partake in a range of sports.
-In fact, Qatar has dedicated a day specifically to promote a healthy lifestyle: their public holiday National Sports Day in February.
+Qatar's residents can partake in a range of sports.
+In fact, Qatar has a public holiday dedicated specifically to promoting a healthy lifestyle: their National Sports Day in February.